-[101]It is not reliable to morphologically identify eggs, most larvae or pupae to the species level.
-There are descriptions of third instars for some species but not all pests in the family.
-These descriptions of the third instar can be used to discriminate among the described species (White and Elson-Harris, 1992; Steck and Ekesi, 2015) but not to distinguish with reliability one pest from all other pests.
-This is true of all Ceratitis pests.
+[101]It is not reliable to morphologically identify eggs, most larvae or pupae to species level.
+There are descriptions of third instars for some species but not all species of economic importance in the family.
+This lack of descriptions could impact identification to genus level (Steck and Ekesi, 2015).
+These descriptions of the third instar can be used to discriminate among the described pest species (White and Elson-Harris, 1992; Steck and Ekesi, 2015) but not to distinguish with reliability one pest species from all other pest species.
+This is true of all Ceratitis species.
 The descriptions of third instar Ceratitis are usually based on laboratory colony material and might not accurately represent the true diversity of the species (Steck and Ekesi, 2015).
 The most reliable method for identifying species is rearing larvae to the adult stage or molecular analysis.